varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    VMODs require the source code from Varnish Cache that you are running.
-   The easiest way to be sure you have everything in sync, is to build your Varnish Cache from source.
+   The easiest way to be sure you have everything in place, is to build your Varnish Cache from source.
+   Although you can also develop VMODs against a Varnish installation from a package repository.
    The git repository and building instructions are at ``https://github.com/varnish/Varnish-Cache.git``.

    Once you have built Varnish Cache, build the ``libvmod-example`` from https://github.com/varnish/libvmod-example by following the instructions in the repository.